microsoft/CCF/doc/build_apps/logging_cpp.rst

 CCF will then record the digest of the transaction as the combined digest of the write set, plus this `claims_digest`, as well the commit evidence.

 This ``claims_digest`` will be exposed in receipts under ``leaf_components``.
-It can then be revealed externally, or by the endpoint directly if has been stored in the ledger. :cpp:struct:`ccf::TxReceipt` deliberately makes the ``claims_digest`` optional, to allow the endpoint to remove it when the claims themselves are revealed.
+It can then be revealed externally, or by the endpoint directly if has been stored in the ledger.
+The receipt object deliberately makes the ``claims_digest`` optional, to allow the endpoint to remove it when the claims themselves are revealed.

 Receipt verification can then only succeed if the revealed claims are digested and their digest combined into a